TMW has reconfirmed 88% of artists for the postponed festival edition. TMW 2020 takes place on 26 – 30 August

 Already purchased Festival Pass, Conference + Festival Pass, as well as tickets to single showcases, are all valid for the new TMW dates in August.
 Showcase tickets will be valid on the same weekdays (Thurs, Fri, Sat), mostly in the same venues.

 TMW would like to call on visitors for their understanding and, if possible, not return tickets that were bought before the decision to postpone the festival was announced.
 In this situation, the whole music industry is under extraordinary economic pressure, which is why the festival is also offering the option of exchanging single showcase tickets (one evening for another) or a festival pass for a gift card, which will be good for the 2021 festival or any other event organised by Shiftworks.
-More detailed instructions for returns and exchanges will be published on 31 March.
+Requests for the exchange and return of the passes and tickets will be accepted during 1 – 12 April.
+Detailed instructions will be published on 31 March.

 The TMW 2020 Festival Pass is available for 65 euros, the Conference + Festival Pass for 175 euros, and the Conference Pass for 150 euros at the TMW webshop.
 The webshop now also offers a 500 euros Supporter Pass for those, who would like to make a contribution to support the development of the festival, as well as the entire Estonian music industry.
 Telia clients receive 20% off regular prices of the TMW passes and tickets purchased ahead of the events.
 Additional information